mthli/lemontree/README.md

 ## Privacy Policy

-This App don’t required any permissions of your Google Account.
+This App use these non-sensitive scopes of your Google Account:

+- `/auth/userinfo.email` See your primary Google Account email address.
+- `/auth/userinfo.profile` See your personal info, including any personal info you've made publicly available.

 ## License